thomas-xin/Python-Extra-Classes/README.md

 - Treats numerical operations such as `+`, `-`, `*`, `/`, `**`, `&`, `%` etc as numpy operations, with appropriately in-place modifications when applicable
 - Is a proper subclass of `collections.abc.MutableSequence`, meaning `len`, `bool`, `iter` and the like are all supported.
 - Directly supports floating point indexing, in which case will linearly interpolate between adjacent elements when possible.
+- Automatically allocates empty buffers on either side of the list, in order to greatly improve efficiency of appending/removing from it.
 - Automatically creates a frozenset copy of itself when applicable to improve efficiency of `x in y` and related operations

 ### Methods